-Here is a list of problems I work on.
+Here is a list of problems I have applied the model to.
 Under each heading, I’ve included links to my main works on that problem.

 This has consequences for the traditional mind-body problem, in that it opens the way to understanding the mind as a physical entity, and mental states and processes as physical states and processes.